 Sometimes it is difficult to diagnose a kiln problem when factory settings have been modified.
-To reset the factory settings access the "RSET" setting through the "CNFG" menu and press ENTER.
+To reset the factory settings access the "RSET" setting through the "CNFG" menu and press "ENTER".
 The following settings will be restored.

 - 1. Error codes on - 2.
 TC offset set to zero - 3.
-MGF times and temperatures set to default - 4.
-Firing program is set to Ramp Hold PROG 1
+MGF times and temperatures set to default. - 4.
+Firing program is set to ramp hold user 1.

-"----" (Other)
+"---" (Other)